-The expectations of monetary tightening by the ECB put upward pressure on the euro in 3Q17 as well.
+Monetary tightening expectations put upward pressure on the euro in 3Q2017 as well.
 It was slightly curbed by the growing political uncertainty in Germany where parliamentary elections took place on 24 September 2017.
 Weakened positions of the German chancellor A. Merkel party urged a major reshuffle of the governing coalition due to significant disagreements on key issues among its member parties.

-At the meeting on 26 October 2017, the ECB Governing Council decided to reduce the monthly sovereign bond purchases from 60 to

-30 bn euro starting the beginning of 2018.
+At the meeting on 26 October 2017, the ECB Governing Council decided to reduce the monthly sovereign bond purchases from 60 to 30 bn euro starting in the beginning of 2018.
 The duration of the programme with the new amount was set to be nine months with a possibility of further extension.
 In 4Q, the appreciation of the euro stopped because the ECB actions generally met the market expectations.